DivineOmega/php-countries/README.md

 ### Retrieving country by ISO 3166-1 code

 You can get the data for a country by its ISO 3166-1 code.
-The 2 character, 3 charcter and numeric variations are all accepted.
+The 2 character, 3 character and numeric variations are all accepted.

 ```php
 var_dump($countries->getByIsoCode('USA'));